Raven logo

 Raven iPhone editor showing the current writing toolbar, headings, and clean native typography.

-Choose Raven if you work mostly on Apple devices and want speed, native feel, tables, Journal, Tasks, and zero setup.
+Choose Raven if you work mostly on Apple devices and want ownership, instant feel, tables, Journal, Tasks, and less setup.
 Choose Obsidian if you need cross-platform support, depend on plugins like Dataview or Templater, or use the graph view every day.
 Either way, your .md vault is portable between them.

 At a glance.